 - No-bake - this no-bake recipe is easy to make and great for healthy snacking.
 Wellness is all about balance.
 When you feel an urge to fill up on junk food it’s nice to have an easy to make-ahead healthy snack on hand.

 - Healthy - these eggless cookie dough energy balls are made with pantry staples and simple ingredients.
-They have a good balance of protein, dietary fibre and carbs to keep you going.
 There is no refined sugar like brown sugar, no raw flour or heat-treated flour, no raw eggs, and made without cream cheese.

 - Diet friendly - This easy dessert is gluten free, dairy free, and vegan friendly.
 The best part, you'll get a nice boost of antioxidants from the dark chocolate with this edible chocolate chip cookie dough.